 Some think Obama’s faulty estimates will make Democrats who are already skeptical about overspending withdraw their support.
-Or maybe it won’t matter, and the additional spending will simply sail through a Congress already eager to oblige
+Or maybe it won’t matter, and the additional spending will simply sail through a Congress already eager to oblige the executive branch.

 Sen. Ben Nelson (D-Neb.), told the Los Angeles Times that the bad numbers might influence what he and other more conservative Democrats think “is the appropriate level of spending – what might be put off to another budget, what we can pursue incrementally.”
 The 51-member Blue Dog Democrat group released a statement Thursday indicating their hesitation with the size and speed of spending.

 At this point, Obama himself has simply reinforced his commitment to handing out taxpayer’s money – under the guise of “investing” in projects he deems appropriate.
 The cost of these “investments” is daunting.

 “In rough magnitude, right now we’ve got about $19,000 worth of public debt for everyone who lives in the U.S., and that will be roughly tripling for every person by 2019,” said Chris Edwards, director of Tax Policy Studies at the Cato Institute.
 He added that the estimates for programs such as health care were extremely conservative, meaning that estimates about future debt were also probably low.

 It’s the largest amount the US will have ever spent as a percentage of GDP since World War II.
 The savings Obama says he has made in the budget don’t count the wars in Iraq and Afghanistan; to the contrary, Obama’s budget counts the cutting of funds from those wars as “savings.”